facebook/react-native-website/website/versioned_docs/version-0.82/the-new-architecture/pure-cxx-modules.md

 ## 3. Write the Native Code

-Writing a C++ Turbo Native Module allows you to share the code between Android an iOS.
+Writing a C++ Turbo Native Module allows you to share the code between Android and iOS.
 Therefore we will be writing the code once, and we will look into what changes we need to apply to the platforms so that the C++ code can be picked up.

 1. Create a folder named `shared` at the same level as the `android` and `ios` folders.
 2. Inside the `shared` folder, create a new file called `NativeSampleModule.h`.